Author Guidelines—In the Trenches Titles

 [lb] Another item

 [lb] Yet another item, with second-level items below it:

 Finally, for a check-box list, use [cb] to designate the checkbox (that's "c" for check and "b" for box).
 Use a check-box list when listing steps to be completed and checked off as they are.
 Here is how to type them in your manuscript:

 Images.
 Images can be black-and-white photos or graphics.
 They also include charts, forms, and tables.
 As the author, you are responsible for submitting print-quality images that do not require further manipulation, though in some cases we can create (or recreate) them for you.
 Be sure to discuss your needs in this regard with your editor.

 See below, "Submitting Your Manuscript," for more information about submitting images.

 "To Recap" Section.
 Each chapter ends with "To Recap."
 This is your opportunity to reinforce the main four to six points your reader should know after reading the chapter.
 Each point should be bulleted and written as a full sentence.
 (By the way, "To Recap" is a c-head.)

 Comments for Your Editor(s).
-Use Word’s “Comments” feature for questions or discussions with your editor(s) regarding the text or other contents in your manuscript.
+Use Word's "Comments" feature for questions or discussions with your editor(s) regarding the text or other contents of your manuscript.